FOSSEE-Internship/contribute-question-interface/docs/index.rst

 Basic Instructions
 ------------------

-	1. Create 5 Python Coding Questions along with 5 test cases each on the above interface.
+	1. Create 5 Python Coding Questions with good quality test cases for each question.(expected 5 test cases).
 	2. Avoid trivial questions such as Printing patterns, Reversing strings, Arithmetic operations, etc.
 	3. Question description should be grammatically correct and easy to understand.
-	4. Questions can be original or adapted from other sources with significant changes in case the question is adapted, the source needs to be cited in the interface).
+	4. Questions can be original or adapted from other sources with significant changes in case the question is adapted, the source needs to be cited in the interface.
 We prefer non-cited, original questions for shortlisting the candidates.
-	5. Question should be well tested.
+	5. All questions should be well tested.

-Login & Register
+Register & Login
 ----------------

-	1. Click on the **Register** button on the main page.
+	1. Click on the **Register** link on the |location_link|.

+	.. |location_link| raw:: html

+		<a href="https://contribute-yaksh.fossee.in/login/" target="_blank">main page</a>

-	2. After registration login with the username and password
+	2. After registration, login with the username and password.

 Creating Questions
 ------------------

 	.. note::  You are allowed to create only 5 questions.
 You can edit and delete those questions though.
+Also please make sure questions are created using Python 3.x.

 	1. After login click on **Start Contribution** button to start creating questions.
 	2. On the contribution interface you can view all your questions.
-	3. To delete a question Select the question and click on **Delete Question** button.
-Once deleted, a question cannot be  retrieved back.
-Please take caution before deletion.
-	4. Click on **Add Question** button to create a new question.
+	3. Click on **Add Question** button to create a new question.
+		.. note:: Right click on the image and select **Open image in new tab** to view image properly.
-	5. Below image shows an example of creating a question
+	4. Below image shows an example of creating a question.
 			.. figure:: images/create_questions.jpg

 		Fields to fill while creating questions